SchizoDuckie/DuckieTV/EVENTS.md

  -  **episode:marked:watched**

     An episode has been marked as not watched.
 Observed by Trakt.TV and forwards the markaswatched call when it's configured.

- -  **episodes:inserted**

-    Fires when new episodes have been inserted into the database.

  -  **episodes:updated**